AWh1t3/2x2_LRS_OperatingScripts/HVRamp_Monitoring/README.md

 Scripts for ramp monitoring used during Run 2 will be saved in this directory, and improved on in anticipation of later runs.

+Ramp_monitoring.ipynb:

+This script takes nearline flow files with raw waveforms and looks at irregularities in trigger rates.
+It provides the opportunity to quickly pinpoint regions of instability and inspect individual or sum waveoforms.